jonaswagner2826/DSC_Intro2MPCworkshop/README.md

 3. Experiment with different weights to observe the response.
    - How might you prioritize minimizing the impact of a bump felt by an occupant?
 4. Directly compare the MPC results with the LQR controller with the same weights.
-   - How does this impact the response of
+   - How does this impact the response?
+Is it noticible on the physical system?

 ## (Bonus) Frequency Response Analysis
 1. Theory: Create bode plots for the open loop and closed-loop (w/ LQR) responses.